 Deep Dive: Multitasking

 This deep dive covers Deep Dive: Multitasking within Operating Systems for GCSE Computer Science.
-Revise Operating Systems in Systems Software for GCSE Computer Science with 15 exam-style questions and 10 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 5 of 8 in this topic.
+Revise Operating Systems in 3.4 Computer Systems for GCSE Computer Science with 15 exam-style questions and 10 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 5 of 9 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position